sparkfabrik/company-playbook/content/procedures/employee-onboarding.md

 * A call with the customer is planned to introduce the new colleague
 * The colleague can:
-  * See all relevant projects on Toggl and Float (if it applies)
+  * See all relevant projects on Float
   * Access all relevant projects on Gitlab, GitHub, or any other platform that may be relevant
   * Access all relevant slack channels (or other communication platforms) pertaining to relevant projects
   * Receive emails via relevant `-team@sparkfabrik.com` groups